IcecaveStudios/flip/README.md

 An option-set describes the available options of a given type.
 Option-sets are defined by declaring a class that uses the `OptionSetTrait` trait.

-Each property in the class defines a named option that be set to true or false.
+Each property in the class defines a named option that be set to `true` or `false`.
 All properties must be private and have a default boolean value.

 ```php
 use Icecave\Flip\OptionSetTrait;